Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 If you're ready to get started, read on for step-by-step instructions and a list of platforms you can use to buy Ripple in the US.

-How to buy Ripple in 4 steps
+How to buy Ripple directly in 4 steps

-To buy XRP all you'll need is a smartphone or computer, an internet connection, photo identification and a way to pay.
+To buy XRP, all you'll need is a smartphone or computer, an internet connection, photo identification and a way to pay.

 1. Compare crypto exchanges

 The easiest way to buy Ripple is from a cryptocurrency exchange.
-Comparing in the table helps you find a platform with the features you want like low fees, ease of use or 24-hour customer support.
+Comparing in the table helps you find a platform with the features you want, like low fees, ease of use or 24-hour customer support.

 2. Create an account